andrewsonga/Total-Recon/README.md

 ## Acknowledgements

 We thank Nathaniel Chodosh, Jeff Tan, George Cazenavette, and Jason Zhang for proofreading our paper and Songwei Ge for reviewing our code.
 We also thank Sheng-Yu Wang, Daohan (Fred) Lu, Tamaki Kojima, Krishna Wadhwani, Takuya Narihira, and Tatsuo Fujiwara as well for providing valuable feedback.
 This work is supported in part by the Sony Corporation, Cisco Systems, Inc., and the CMU Argo AI Center for Autonomous Vehicle Research.
-Our codebase is heavily based on [BANMo](https://github.com/facebookresearch/banmo) and uses evaluation code from [NSFF](https://github.com/zhengqili/Neural-Scene-Flow-Fields).
-Our dataset was captured with the [Record3D](https://record3d.app) iOS app.
+This codebase is heavily based on [BANMo](https://github.com/facebookresearch/banmo) and uses evaluation code from [NSFF](https://github.com/zhengqili/Neural-Scene-Flow-Fields).
+The dataset was captured with the [Record3D](https://record3d.app) iOS app.